Wednesday at a glance

 Gabriel Veith, University of Tennessee Knoxville/Oak Ridge National Laboratory

-To reduce batter manufacturing costs by 30% will require the elimination of solvents and drying during processing.
+Abstract: To reduce batter manufacturing costs by 30% will require the elimination of solvents and drying during processing.
 This presentation will discuss the differences between solution processed and dry processed battery electrodes with an emphasis on the fundamental transformations in polymers, pore structures, and tortuosity.

 9:35-10:05 A.m.